dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 ```

 Specifying a root caveat after a visibility path caveat will alter the
-affective visibility path.
+effective visibility path.

-For example a macaron with the two `path` and `root` caveats:
+For example, a macaron with the two `path` and `root` caveats:

 ```
 path:/Users/alice/shared-with-Bob